pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-67.md

 @T(00:08:16)
 It's actually possible to create a universal solution to this problem by wrapping a value type in a class that is a bindable object, and tapping into that value's `didSet` in order to notify of changes that happen to any part of the value.
 However, the point here is that Apple has yet to give us a solution for truly modeling our global app state in a scaleable way, we must come up with our own solutions.

-!> [correction]: This episode was recorded with Xcode 11 beta 3.
+> Correction: This episode was recorded with Xcode 11 beta 3.
 Later betas introduced changes to dramatically reduce this boilerplate:
+>
 > - The observable object publisher is now synthesized automatically.
 > - Properties wrapped with `@Published` will automatically be subscribed to by SwiftUI and do not need to do the `willSet` dance.
+>
-> ```
+> ```swift
 > class AppState: ObservableObject {
 >   @Published var count = 0
 >   @Published var favoritePrimes: [Int] = []